Anaerobic exercise — a higher intensity, higher power version of exercise — is different from aerobic exercise.

 Anaerobic exercise is any activity that breaks down glucose for energy without using oxygen.
-Generally, these activities are of short duration with high intensity.
+Generally, these activities are of short length with high intensity.
 The idea is that a lot of energy is released within a small period of time, and your oxygen demand surpasses the oxygen supply.

 Aerobic exercise produces energy using a continuous supply of oxygen to sustain the current level of activity without needing additional energy from another source.
-But anaerobic exercise turns things up a notch, prompting your body to demand more energy than your aerobic system can produce.
+But anaerobic exercise prompts your body to demand more energy than your aerobic system can produce.

 Slower-paced exercises like jogging or endurance cycling are examples of aerobic exercise.
 Fast-paced workouts like sprinting, high-intensity interval training (HIIT), jumping rope, and interval training take the more intense approach of anaerobic exercise.

 Oxygen is required for the body to be able to use fat for fuel.
-Aerobic exercise, since it uses oxygen to produce energy, can use both fat and glucose for fuel.
-Anaerobic exercise, on the other hand, can only utilize glucose for fuel.
+Since aerobic exercise uses oxygen to produce energy, it can use both fat and glucose for fuel.
+Anaerobic exercise, on the other hand, can only use glucose for fuel.

 When you begin to exercise vigorously, there is a temporary shortage of oxygen getting delivered to your working muscles.
 That means anaerobic exercise must be fueled using glucose through a process called glycolysis.

-- Joint protection.
 By building your muscle strength and muscle mass, your joints will be better protected, meaning you’ll have greater protection against injury.

 People may avoid anaerobic training because it is hard.
-Yet by practicing simple anaerobic exercises, like high-intensity interval training, sprints, and heavy weight training, you too can reap the benefits of this powerful workout.
+Yet by practicing simple anaerobic exercises, like high-intensity interval training, sprints, and heavy weight training, you can reap the benefits of this powerful workout.